jarlehansen/fint-provider/README.md

 ## Test clients

-Simple test clients written in nodejs to help test various elements of the fint-employee-provider application.
+Simple test clients written in nodejs to help test various elements of the fint-provider application.
 To run the test clients move into the test-clients directory and run npm commands.

 | Start command | Description |